Yarnell Hill Fire: Fatalities

 On June 30, wildland firefighters with the Prescott Fire Department's interagency Granite Mountain Hotshots were overrun and killed by the fire.
-Initial reports indicated that one of the firefighters was not a member of the hotshot crew (IHC), but Prescott Fire Chief Dan Fraijo later confirmed that all 19 were in league with the Granite Mountain Hotshots.
-The firefighters had apparently deployed fire shelters during the ambush, but the heat of the wildfire soared over 2000 F. Not all of the bodies were found inside the fire shelters.
+Initial reports indicated that one of the firefighters was not a member of the hotshot crew (IHC), but Prescott Fire Chief Dan Fraijo later confirmed that all 19 were Granite Mountain Hotshots.
+The firefighters had apparently deployed fire shelters during the entrapment, but the heat of the wildfire soared over 2000 F. Not all of the bodies were found inside the fire shelters.
 The city of Prescott released the names of the 19 firefighters on July 1.

 The only survivor from the 20-man crew was 21-year-old Brendan McDonough.
 He had been serving as a lookout when the fire threatened to overtake his position.
 McDonough contacted the Granite Mountain Hotshots' team by radio to let them know of his situation.
 He was told by the second in command, Jesse Steed, to evacuate his position.
 McDonough was hiking out on foot when he was located by Brian Frisby, superintendent of the Blue Ridge Hotshots, who was monitoring the radio communications between McDonough and the Granite Mountain IHC captain.
-Frisby and McDonough moved the crew's vehicles to a safer location, which they were doing at the time of Granite Mountain crew's entrapment.
+Frisby and McDonough moved the crew's vehicles to a safer location, which they were doing at the time of the Granite Mountain crew's entrapment.

 After moving the vehicles, Frisby and other members of the Blue Ridge Hotshots attempted to rescue the entrapped Granite Mountain Hotshots, but were forced back by the intense flames and heat of the fire.
 Driving through the streets of Yarnell, the Blue Ridge Hotshots evacuated several residents who had failed to evacuate earlier.
 At approximately 4:42 p.m., the fire overtook the Granite Mountain Hotshots position.
 When a helicopter was able to fly into the area over two hours later, Eric Tarr, a police officer–paramedic with the Arizona Department of Public Safety went in on foot and found the 19 bodies.

 According to the National Fire Protection Association, it was the greatest loss of life for firefighters in a wildfire since the 1933 Griffith Park fire, the greatest loss of firefighters in the United States since the destruction of the World Trade Center in 2001, and the deadliest wildfire of any kind since the 1991 East Bay Hills fire.
-The number of total fatalities—although not of firefighters—has since been surpassed by California's 2018 Camp fire which killed 85 civilians.
+The number of total fatalities—although not of firefighters—has since been surpassed by California's 2018 Camp fire which killed 85 civilians, and the 2023 Lahaina fire on Maui, Hawai`i, which killed 102 people.